-The 66th legislative Assembly created new requirements for civil asset forfeiture proceedings.
+The 66th legislative Assembly created new requirements for civil asset forfeiture proceedings (see House Bill 1286).
 The Office of Attorney General is required to obtain certain information about civil asset forfeiture cases and compile an annual report.

 Prosecuting Attorney Requirements